top of page

 PUBLIC TRANSPORT:

 Match ticket holders can use public transport anywhere within zones 10 and 20 of the Augsburger-Verkehrsvgesellschaft (AVG) transport area free of charge for three hours either side of the game.
 Match tickets are not valid for use on the trains and buses of the Augsburger Verkehrsbund (AVV) transport network though !
 Starting two hours before kick-off, Tram 8 is a matchday service that runs every five minutes from the Hauptbahnhof or Königsplatz stops in the city centre and it deposits fans 20 minutes later at the conveniently named 'Fußball-Arena' stop.
 From here, it's just a case of following everyone else on the 10-minute walk to the turnstiles.
-For the 2023-24 season, Augsburg are also piloting a second shuttle service for fans arriving at the Bobingen train station in the south of the city with the first buses leaving for the WWK Arena two and a half hours before kick-off.
-For a couple of hours after the match, trams run at 2-3 minute intervals to ferry everyone back to the city centre or Bobingen station - although Augsburg have people checking the post-match demand and will run the service for as long as necessary.
+For a couple of hours after the match, trams run at 2-3 minute intervals to ferry everyone back to the city centre and the Messe Augsburg car park - although Augsburg have people checking the post-match demand and will run the service for as long as necessary.

 On non-matchdays, jump on Tram 3 (Direction: Inniger Straße) and get off at either the 'Landesamt für Umweltschutz' or 'Siemens II' stops from where it's a 10-15 minute walk to the arena.